JacquelineChambers/Waifu-Factory/README.md

 sci-fi hallway taken from - https://www.wallpaperup.com/58363/space_monitors_line_Staley_room_technology_sci-fi_science_computer_futuristic.html

-I made the 3d model of the girl from scratch in blender using the image of the girl as the reference for the 3d model.
+3D model made from the ground up in blender using the image of the girl as the reference for the 3D model.

-The artist who drew the piece was ocono who has since deactivated her deviantart account.
+The original artist, ocono, has since deactivated her deviantart account.

 Hover over each of the Light labels to change the light color.